MadStu/ZOC/README.md

-## 8. Start your Masternode
+## 7. Start your Masternode

-On the VPS, type the command:
+WAIT until the script has finished running.
+In the end you'll see AssetID: 999

+After the script has finished running, you can verify this yourself by typing:

 ```
-zeroone-cli mnsync status
+~/zeroone/zeroone-cli mnsync status
 ```

-You will see an AssetID number.
-If the number is NOT 999, then you must wait.

-Every 1 or 2 minutes, type the zeroone-cli mnsync status command.

 Once you see it says AssetID: 999 THEN you can Start Alias on your windows wallet.

 Start it by going to the masternode tab, right clicking on your masternode and choosing to "Start Alias".

+It can take up to 30 minutes or more before you see the status change from PRE_ENABLED to ENABLED.

+***

 # Donations